-While we continually monitor the ongoing and evolving impact of the effect of the COVID-19 pandemic on our operations the overall impact will not be fully reflected in our results of operations until future periods.
-The duration and extent of the impact from the COVID-19 pandemic depends on future developments that cannot be fully predicted at this time, as such, the impact of the pandemic on our overall financial performance remains uncertain and cannot as yet be quantified.
+While we continually monitor the ongoing and evolving impact of the above events on our operations the overall impact remains uncertain and may not be fully reflected until future periods.
+The overall impact to our results of operations will depend on factors such as the duration and extent of the impact from the COVID-19 pandemic, the conflict in the Ukraine and the related global economic challenges, none of which can be fully predicted at this time.
 See "Part I. Item 1A.
-Risk Factors" for discussion of the risks and uncertainties associated with the COVID-19 pandemic.
+Risk Factors" for a discussion of risks and uncertainties.